The First Application¶

 % ryu-manager ~/l2.py loading app /Users/fujita/l2.py instantiating app /Users/fujita/l2.py

-All you have to do is defining needs a new subclass of RyuApp to run your Python script as a Ryu application.
+All you have to do is define a new subclass of RyuApp to run your Python script as a Ryu application.

-Next let’s add the functionality of sending a received packet to all the ports.
+Next let's add some functionality that sends a received packet to all the ports.

 from ryu.base import app_manager from ryu.controller import ofp_event from ryu.controller.handler import MAIN_DISPATCHER from ryu.controller.handler import set_ev_cls from ryu.ofproto import ofproto_v1_0 class L2Switch(app_manager.RyuApp): OFP_VERSIONS = [ofproto_v1_0.OFP_VERSION] def __init__(self, *args, **kwargs): super(L2Switch, self).__init__(*args, **kwargs) @set_ev_cls(ofp_event.EventOFPPacketIn, MAIN_DISPATCHER) def packet_in_handler(self, ev): msg = ev.msg dp = msg.datapath ofp = dp.ofproto ofp_parser = dp.ofproto_parser actions = [ofp_parser.OFPActionOutput(ofp.OFPP_FLOOD)] out = ofp_parser.OFPPacketOut( datapath=dp, buffer_id=msg.buffer_id, in_port=msg.in_port, actions=actions) dp.send_msg(out)

-The first argument of the decorator indicates an event that makes function called.
-As you expect easily, every time Ryu gets a packet_in message, this function is called.
+The first argument of the decorator indicates which type of event this function should be called for.
+As you might expect, every time Ryu gets a packet_in message, this function is called.

 The second argument indicates the state of the switch.
-Probably, you want to ignore packet_in messages before the negotiation between Ryu and the switch finishes.
-Using ‘MAIN_DISPATCHER’ as the second argument means this function is called only after the negotiation completes.
+You probably want to ignore packet_in messages before the negotiation between Ryu and the switch is finished.
+Using 'MAIN_DISPATCHER' as the second argument means this function is called only after the negotiation completes.

 Next let's look at the first half of the 'packet_in_handler' function.